Slumach: Biography

 Contemporary newspapers reported the hanging in detail.
 The Vancouver Daily World commented: “There was much sympathy for Slumach among those who witnessed his execution.
 It was thought that the Government might, with just clemency, have extended a reprieve to him, for he certainly would not have lived very long in confinement, and the fact that he never ran across law and order in any shape until the latter years of his long life made many hope that he would be allowed to finish his career in the confinement of the penitentiary.”
-There may have been feelings of sympathy for the old man at the hanging, but there is only one request for clemency on file and in the time preceding his execution the newspapers and their readers seemed indifferent about Slumach's fate.
+Baptized shortly before his death, he was given the first name "Peter", a name never used in his lifetime.
+There may have been feelings of sympathy for the old man at the hanging, but there is only one request for clemency on file; and in the time preceding his execution, the newspapers and their readers seemed indifferent about Slumach's fate.

 Pitt Lake gold

-Many years after his death, stories surfaced that Slumach had discovered rich gold deposits at Pitt lake, and died without revealing the location.
-Pitt Lake's Lost Gold Mine and Slumach are the topic of numerous newspaper and magazine articles, transcript of most can be found on the Slumach Web site, as well as books and three television documentaries.
+Many years after his death, stories surfaced that Slumach had discovered rich gold deposits at Pitt Lake, and died without revealing the location.
+Pitt Lake's lost gold mine and Slumach are the topic of numerous newspaper, magazine articles and TV programs.